 You may now be a bit familiar with the difference between a dentist and a dental hygienist.
 Dentists can do all dental services that their office offers, while dental hygienists can help you with cleaning your dental cavity and making sure that your laboratory tests are performed properly and medical records are all well-organized.
 So with this knowledge, are you curious as to what are the most important dental hygienist tools they should have all the time?
 Do they need any portable medical tools the same way as dentists would?

 Health emergencies such as bleeding gums or mouth are always inevitable and unexpected.
 Causes for such situations can vary from less frequent oral hygiene or accidentally bumping the gums or teeth while flossing or brushing.
 Minor bleeding in the mouth can be treated at home using natural and products available in stores.
-It’s easy to stop the bleeding with these simple remedies that anyone can do.

 A revolutionary dental technique called the Pinhole Surgical Technique has been gaining popularity for the treatment of gum recession.
 Gum recession is when the tissues of the gums surrounding teeth would weaken and wear away.
 If you feel that you have gum recession, consult your dentist and ask where you can undergo a Pinhole surgical treatment.